 Yoga to Restore Body and Mind

 This practice is focused on restoring the body and mind.
 Use it when you feel tired or need extra support.
-We’ll practice some slow somatic movements on the floor and do a few standing and restorative yoga poses that aid in deep rejuvenation.
+We’ll practice some slow, somatic movements on the floor and a few standing and restorative yoga poses to aid deep rejuvenation.

 For this practice, start on a soft surface, such as a blanket, and then transition to a yoga mat for the more active poses.
 We will also use a few other blankets, a yoga strap, and a chair, but you can also use whatever yoga props and furniture you have available at home.
 I hope you enjoy!